Sustainability and Resiliency

 Path to Net Zero

 This chart illustrates how Brown is planning to achieve its goal of carbon neutrality by 2040.
-Brown also has an intermediate goal of a 75% reduction below FY2018 levels by FY2025.
+Brown is currently working to verify its FY2025 greenhouse gas numbers to assure the University achieve its most recent greenhouse gas reduction goal - a 75% reduction below FY2018 levels by FY2025.
 The red dots indicate actual values and the black dots are projected values.
+The numbers below include renewable energy credits (RECs) and carbon offsets where applicable.

 Fiscal Year Emissions Totals

 This bar chart shows Brown’s total scope 1 and scope 2 greenhouse gas emissions.
-Use the dropdown filter to toggle between annual or monthly views, color the bars by different measures of interest, and see the impact that Brown’s power purchase agreements have had on campus emissions.
+Use the dropdown filter to toggle between annual or monthly views, color the bars by different measures of interest, and see the impact that Brown’s energy efficiency work, renewable energy credits (RECs), and carbon offsets have had on campus emission levels.
+Verification is in progress for FY2025 and those numbers are subject to change.

 Texas Wind Renewable Power Production